 Jeffrey Baker is the director of clinical education and an associate clinical professor of law at Pepperdine University.
 He also works in the Community Justice Clinic, where he provides pro bono legal services alongside law students for local nonprofits and international nongovernmental organizations dedicated to justice, human rights, and community empowerment among vulnerable and marginalized populations.
 He also serves as the editor of the Clinical Law Prof Blog and is actively involved with the Clinical Legal Education Association and the Section on Clinical Legal Education of the Association of American Law Schools.
 He is an active member of the Mississippi, Alabama, and California state bars, and he speaks and writes regularly on clinical education, professional formation, public interest lawyering, and social justice.
 Baker obtained his law degree from Vanderbilt University.

-In addition to serving as the acting vice dean of the Business and Professional Programs at the University of Maryland University College, Patrick Bradley is also a professor and the chair of the criminal justice program.
+In addition to serving as the acting vice dean of the Business and Professional Programs at the University of Maryland Global Campus, Patrick Bradley is also a professor and the chair of the criminal justice program.
 He is currently a member of the Maryland Bar Association and the International Association of Chiefs of Police and previously served as the president of the International Association of Directors of Law Enforcement Standards and Training.
 He was also director of the Maryland Police and Correctional Training Commissions for ten years, where he was responsible for the certification of 32,000 Maryland public safety officers in state and local police and correctional agencies.
 Bradley earned his law degree from the University of Maryland School of Law.
 Additionally, he earned a master's and a graduate certificate in higher education from Johns Hopkins University and a bachelor's degree in law enforcement and corrections from Pennsylvania State University.

 Michael Butera is an associate professor at Bellevue University, where he teaches criminal justice, investigations, and legal studies at the undergraduate level, and justice administration and crime management to graduate students.
 He has more than 25 years of experience in law enforcement and education, as well as more than two decades of experience in curriculum development.
 He is also affiliated with a range of professional organizations, including the Academy of Criminal Justice Sciences, the American College of Forensic Examiners Institute, and the American Society for Industrial Security (ASIS International), among many others.
 He has received the Kotouc Family Professorship Award for Excellence and Innovation in Course Development and the Excellence in Public Service Award from the University of Nebraska, Omaha.
 Butera graduated from the University of Nebraska, Lincoln with a bachelor's degree in criminal justice and from the University of Nebraska, Omaha with a master's in criminal justice and public administration.